rb5014/holbertonschool-printf/README.md

        p      The void * pointer argument is printed in hexadecimal.

 RETURN VALUE
 	Upon successful return, these functions return the number of characters printed (excluding the null byte used to end output to strings).
        	If an output error is encountered, a negative value is returned.

+EXAMPLES
+	To print the string "Hello World" without any specifier and arguments:
+		#include "main.h"
+		_printf("Hello World");

+	To print "Hello\x0AWorld"(0A is the hexadecimal value of 10, which is the ASCII value of '\n':
+	    	#include "main.h"
+		_printf("Hello%SWorld", "\n");

+	To print an unsigned integer number in binary, followed by a new line:
+	   	#include "main.H"
+		_printf("UInt/Binary of number: %b\n", number);

 EDITION
 	All files are edited using emacs or vim, they all end with a new